-Outcry after air strike hits bus and kills at least 50 in Yemen
+At least 29 children among 50 killed as air strike hits bus in Yemen

 It is thought many of the children were on their way to school when the attack happened.

-The strike in the Dahyan market in Saada province also injured 77 and was carried out by the Saudi-led coalition fighting Shia rebels.
+The strike in the Dahyan market in Saada province also injured 77 and was carried out by the Saudi-led coalition fighting Shia rebels, the rebel Health Ministry said.

 However, the Saudi-led coalition said it had targeted the rebels, known as Houthis, after they had fired a missile at the kingdom’s south on Wednesday, killing one person.